Olaudah Equiano: Pioneer of the abolitionist cause

 Equiano settled in London, where in the 1780s he became involved in the abolitionist movement.
 The movement to end the slave trade had been particularly strong among Quakers, but the Society for Effecting the Abolition of the Slave Trade was founded in 1787 as a non-denominational group, with Anglican members, in an attempt to influence parliament directly.
-Under the Test Act, only those prepared to receive the sacrament of the Lord's Supper according to the rites of the Church of England were permitted to serve as MPs.
-Equiano had been influenced by George Whitefield's evangelism.
+Under the Test Act, only those prepared to receive holy communion according to the rites of the Church of England were permitted to serve as MPs.
+Equiano had been baptised into the Church of England in 1759; but had taken an interest in the evangelism of John Wesley (an abolitionist) to whose Methodism he had been introduced in America by George Whitefield.

 As early as 1783, Equiano informed abolitionists such as Granville Sharp about the slave trade; that year he was the first to tell Sharp about the Zong massacre, which was being tried in London as litigation for insurance claims.
 It became a cause célèbre for the abolitionist movement and contributed to its growth.

 On 21 October 1785 he was one of eight delegates from Africans in America to present an 'Address of Thanks' to the Quakers at a meeting in Gracechurch Street, London.
 The address referred to A Caution to Great Britain and her Colonies by Anthony Benezet, founder of the Society for the Relief of Free Negroes Unlawfully Held in Bondage.

 Equiano was befriended and supported by abolitionists, many of whom encouraged him to write and publish his life story.
-He was supported financially in this effort by philanthropic abolitionists and religious benefactors.
+He was supported financially in this effort by philanthropic abolitionists and religious benefactors, and many in the nobility subscribed to his book.
 His lectures and preparation for the book were promoted by, among others, Selina Hastings, Countess of Huntingdon.